justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-product-type/README.md

 }
 ```

-> Use a `JSPRenderer` to render the JSP for our product type's custom screen (in this case, [edit_product.jsp](./liferay-c1n4.zip/c1n4-impl/src/main/resources/META-INF/resources/edit_product.jsp).
+> Use a `JSPRenderer` to render the JSP for our product type's custom screen (in our example, [edit_product.jsp](./liferay-c1n4.zip/c1n4-impl/src/main/resources/META-INF/resources/edit_product.jsp)).
 Provide the `ServletContext` as a parameter to find the JSP we have created.

 #### Override the `ScreenNavigationEntry`'s `isVisible` Method